How to adjust textured 3D materials after LT conversion

 ↑At the initial stage, the texture of the tatami mat in the foreground appears dark.

-↑This time, the lines for the tatami mats varied depending on their orientation, so I cut out each tatami mat one by one and adjusted the threshold.
+↑In this case, the lines for the tatami mats varied depending on their orientation, so I cut them out one by one and adjusted the threshold.

 I think it turned out just right.